 clarified butter or taste neutral oil to fry

 Cooking Instructions German Potato Pancakes

 – Mix potatoes with eggs, onions and flour.

 – Heat oil/butter in a non-stick skillet and add about 2 tablespoons of the potato mix.

-Serve them on a warm plate and serve with apple sauce or lettuce.
+Serve them on a warm plate with apple sauce.